FinTrak-Solutions/.github/profile/README.md

 # Video Demo
 FinTrack tool demo video link: <TBD>

-The transcription of our video demo (presented Ellen!) could be found [here](https://github.com/FinTrak-Solutions/.github/blob/main/profile/DEMO.md).
+The transcription of our video demo (presented by Ellen!) can be found [here](https://github.com/FinTrak-Solutions/.github/blob/main/profile/DEMO.md).

 # Motivation
 In today’s fast-paced world, financial management is crucial for individuals seeking to maintain control over their income and expenses.
 Although there are various finance related apis and accounting tools available in existing Rust crates, there lacks a centralized tool for users to organize the information, track their spending habits, as well as analyzing their personal expenses.
 To address this gap, we proposed developing a robust, user-friendly personal finance tracker FIRE using Rust, tailored for users looking for a simplified yet powerful tool to handle their financial management effectively.